The Roles, Risks, and Stages of Personal Injury Trials

 Examination of Witnesses

-Once the plaintiff and defense counsel have made their opening statements, the trial’s next phase is calling and examining witnesses.
+Once the plaintiff and defense counsel have made their opening statements, the next phase of the trial is the calling and examination of witnesses.

-Since the plaintiff carries the burden of proof, the plaintiff will examine their witnesses first.
+Since the plaintiff bears the burden of proof, they will examine their witnesses first.

 Witness Testimony

 Witness testimony is one of the most common forms of evidence.
-Whether it is an expert or a percipient or eyewitness who is testifying, the witness, when called to testify, will be subject to direct and cross-examination.
+Whether the witness is an expert, percipient, or eyewitness, the witness, when called to testify, will be subject to direct and cross-examination.

 Expert Witness Testimony